siyul-park/uniflow/docs/getting_started.md

 ./dist/uniflow start --namespace default --from-secrets examples/secrets.yaml
 ```

-This command will execute all node specifications for the specified namespace.
+This command executes all node specifications for the specified namespace.
 If no namespace is specified, the `default` namespace is used.

 ## Uniflowctl